Do you want to start a fintech company?

 Why start a fintech business?

-In 2024, fintech is one of the most lucrative industries in the world, fintech attracted people to invest in app development.
+In 2024, fintech will be one of the most lucrative industries in the world, fintech will attract people to invest in app development.

 Let’s see how and why: